 4361.
 Solarium for mushrooms (Hard)

 Input.
-The number of spores n (0 ≤ n ≤ 3141592649625).
+A single integer is given – the number of spores n (0 ≤ n ≤ 3141592649625).

 Sample input